 - Dry Measuring Cups and spoons

 If you are travelling for the holidays or a get together, these desserts are exactly what you need in your life.
-Just simply pop the top on these and then you don't have to worry about how they will look when you arrive to where you are getting to.
-I have over 5 hours to drive from Boston to upstate NY whenever I go home to see my family so I know a little about that "Will my dessert make it by the time I get home" feeling.
-So let's enjoy the holidays and stress no more, shall we?
+Just simply pop the top on these and then you don’t have to worry about how they will look when you arrive to where you are getting to.
+I have over 5 hours to drive from Boston to upstate NY whenever I go home to see my family so I know a little about that “Will my dessert make it by the time I get home” feeling.
+So let’s enjoy the holidays and stress no more, shall we?
+Grab some mason jars and whip up these red velvet cupcakes.
+Pop the top on and drive in peace.

 Until next time, happy baking!